- Search The Registry

-This date celebrates Gullah, an Black language, mainly spoken along the Southeastern coast of the United States, especially on the Sea Islands off the coast of South Carolina.
+This date celebrates the Gullah community's language, mainly spoken along the Southeastern coast of the United States, especially on the Sea Islands off the coast of South Carolina.

 The word is also used for people who speak the language.
 Many decedents of people who were brought from West Africa to the West Indies and to America as slaves speak Gullah today.
 The language merges elements from several West African languages with elements from English.
 Gullah has survived largely because of the geographic isolation of many of its speakers, although the number of people who speak Gullah is declining due to increased contact with other communities.

 Linguists consider Gullah a Creole, a pidgin that has become the native language of a group.
 Like other Creoles, Gullah has a grammatical consistency and uniform structure, although regional variations exist.
 Gullah attained Creole status during the mid-18th century when the children of people brought from Africa as slaves learned Gullah as their first language.

 Like many West African languages, Gullah relies on short, loosely connected sentences that lack many of the prepositions, conjunctions, adjectives, participles, and adverbs that tie sentences together in English.
 Gullah speakers express different meanings by varying tone and pitch and by using nonverbal gestures such as body language.
 Listeners infer relationships between sentences from individual usage and context.

 Gullah is spoken with a rolling rhythm and closely resembles the sounds of Krio, a Creole spoken in Sierra Leone.
 It incorporates many complex idiomatic expressions whose meanings may not be readily apparent from their individual components.
 For example, the expression "`E onrabble ‘e mout’ tummuch" literally means, "he unraveled his mouth too much," or "he was too talkative."
 Although African American Black Vernacular English (AAVE) also has some features of West African languages, it and Gullah differ in speech patterns and vocabulary.
 Moreover, whereas Gullah is a Creole, AAVE is considered a dialect; that is, a version of a standard language that differs from that language in pronunciation, grammar, or vocabulary.